aarons/obsidian-simple-note-chat/README.md

 Contributions are welcome!

-Please see the [contributing.md](contributing.md) file for development setup and more guidelines.
+Please see the [contributing](https://github.com/aarons/obsidian-simple-chat/blob/main/contributing.md) file for development setup and other guidelines.

 In short: